Confraternity of Catholic Saints

-The Confraternity of Catholic saints (CCS) is a Catholic organization of young people consecrated to the Trinity through the Blessed Virgin Mary and dedicated in proclaiming the gospel and promoting that the catholic view of holiness is very possible.
+The Confraternity of Catholic Saints (CCS) was a Catholic organization of young people in the Philippines.
+Their dedication is to proclaim the gospel and to promote the Catholic view that holiness is very possible.

+In 2014, the Confraternity decided to change its name to The Cause for Canonization of Blessed Ivan Merz.

 Overview

-The Confraternity of Catholic Saints is an organization of young people in the Philippines.
-The purpose of the group is to proclaim the Gospel of Jesus Christ, to promote holiness to Catholics, and to support the idea that holiness is very possible to the world, especially to the youth.
-It uses the lives and the works of the catholic saints to fulfill their mission and to inspire many to be holy.
-It pledges loyalty to the Roman Catholic Church and its teachings, to the Pope, and to the Diocesan Bishop.
-The Confraternity of Catholic Saints focuses its attention to the realization of the Catholic Church's universal call to holiness through their ministries.
+The Confraternity of Catholic Saints, was an organization of young people in the Philippines, consecrated to the Trinity through the Blessed Virgin Mary.
+Using the gospel of Jesus Christ and the lives and works of Catholic saints to fulfill their mission, they promoted holiness among Catholics and to the world with a special focus on youth.
+The purpose of their ministries was to inspire people to be holy, and to encourage loyalty to the Roman Catholic Church, its teachings, the Pope, and the Diocesan Bishop.
+The fulfillment of their mission was to realize the universal call to holiness of the Catholic Church.